DouglasTitze/DouglasTitze.github.io/_posts/2023-03-22-introduction.md

 tags: [introduction]
 ---

-### My Daily Coding Challenge
+### Welcome to My Website

-One of the main features of my website is my daily coding challenge.
-Every day, I will complete a coding problem and post the link to the problem, along with how long it took me to solve it and the code I came up with.
-By tracking my progress and sharing it with others, I can hold myself accountable, stay motivated, and assist those who are also on their coding journey.
+My website is a space for me to track my progress and share my experiences as I work towards becoming an AI developer.
+One of the main features of my website is my daily coding challenge, where I complete a coding problem every day and share the link, time spent, and code I come up with.
+By doing so, I hold myself accountable, stay motivated, and assist those who are also on their coding journey.

 ### My Other Projects

-In addition to my daily coding challenge, I will also share my other projects on my website.
-This might include anything from professional projects to school projects to class notes I found interesting.
+Additionally, I share my other projects on my website, including professional and school projects, as well as interesting class notes.
+This allows me to showcase my skills and experiences and reflect on what I have learned and accomplished.

 ### My Repository of Knowledge

-Finally, my website is a repository of knowledge for myself and others.
-I will keep track of my coding progress, my projects, and my experience all in one place.
-This way, I can reinforce what I am learning when it comes to coding and have a resource to look back on in the future.
-I am hoping to be able to look back at this website and be proud of how far I have come.
+My website also serves as a repository of knowledge where I keep track of my coding progress, my projects, and my experience all in one place.
+This way, I can reinforce what I am learning by creating short blog posts about what I have learned, and have a resource to look back on in the future.
+I am committed to continuous learning and improvement, and I firmly believe that with persistence and hard work, I can achieve my goal.

 ### My Goal

 Through sharing my experiences, I hope to inspire others to take action, even if it's just taking small steps towards their goals.
-Although I acknowledge that some may have more experience or knowledge than me, my determination to become an AI developer drives me to work harder.
-I am committed to continuous learning and improvement, and I firmly believe that with persistence and hard work, I can achieve my goal.
+I am creating this website not to boast about how amazing I am at solving problems but to face myself with reality and hold myself accountable.
+By doing so, I can learn from my mistakes, recognize my strengths, and continuously improve.